Snowflake-Labs/sansshell/README.md

 # SansShell
 A non-interactive daemon for host management

-SansShell is primarily gRPC server with a variety of options for localhost debugging and management.
+SansShell is primarily a gRPC server with a variety of options for localhost debugging and management.
 Its goal is to replace the need to use an interactive shell for emergency debugging and recovery with a much safer interface.
 Each authorized action can be evaluated against an OPA policy,